lorin1999/pet/contents/introduction/README.md

 It's not a course.
 It's exactly, what it says on the tin.
 It's a toolkit for exploring Python. in the context of this ~~course~~toolkit I hereby define the word "tool" as anything that might help you to further your knowledge in Python (ha!
 I can do anything now).
 If you use these tools regularly for a while you might learn programming in Python as a side effect.

-If you are completely new to programming, you might need some more of the tools and if you already know a different programming language you have some of your own tools already and only need to pick the more Python-specific tools provided here.
-You will also get insights into the culture surrounding the Python language and where you can find more help and resources.
+if you already know a different programming language you have some of your own tools already and only need to pick the more Python-specific tools provided here.
+If you are completely new to programming, you might need all of the tools.
+Wherever you start, if you work your way through you will also get insights into the culture surrounding the Python language and where you can find more help and resources.

+## Tools we will use

-Our chief weapon is tools and introspection ...
+> Our chief weapon is tools and introspection ...
 Our **two** weapons are tools and introspection ... and automation  ...
 Our **three** weapons are tools, introspection and automation ... and exercises.

+> me

 It's not as funny now ...
 [I guess you had to be there](https://www.youtube.com/watch?v=Nf_Y4MbUCLY).

-## Tools we will use

 ### Introspection